Sruttz/avamod4/README.md

 # Deploying Degen Token

 This is a hardhat project in which we are deploying our contract on the avalanche fuji testnet, verifying the contract and also playing around with the different functions .
+Read the rules before you start the game :)

 ## Description